dcaffer07/Intermediate-Arduino/README.md

 }
 ```
 #### Reflection:
-> This assignemnt was very productive as it allowed for the introduction of new things with the incorporation of old things.
+> This assignemnt was funm because we have never used a motor or battery pack like this, and so it was fun to incorporate them.
 With that being said, some takaways...
-> - Read directions so that you know what to do for the assignemnt.
-I found that to be very helpfull.
+> - When things are not working, display the state of what is being powered on the serial monitor.
-> - Don't add unnessecary delays because they are stupid and unhelpful.
+> - If wiring is complicated, use as small of waires as possible for cleanliness purposes.
-> - Make sure that code is written periodically and make sure that pins are connectred to the correct places.
+> - Attatch tape to your motor to see it functioning more clearly!
 >
 > All in all I enjoyed this assignment and look forward to more like it in the future.